 What Isn’t Covered Under Dodge’s Warranty?

-As we mentioned above, the basic limited warranty only lists tires and wireless headphones as exclusions in 2020.
+The basic limited warranty only lists tires and wireless headphones as exclusions in 2021.
 However, there are other limitations to the coverage.
-Dodge’s warranty doesn’t cover issues that arise from lack of maintenance, and it doesn’t cover the natural wear of parts or regular maintenance.
+Dodge’s warranty doesn’t cover issues that arise from lack of maintenance, and it doesn’t cover the natural wear of parts or regular maintenance services.

 Also, a number of parts are only covered for 1 year or 12,000 miles under the bumper-to-bumper Dodge warranty.
 These include: